NIST Cybersecurity Framework: NIST CSF Organizational Profiles

+These steps can be repeated as many times as the organization desires to continuously improve their cybersecurity risk preparedness.

+NIST CSF Tiers

+The CSF Tiers characterize and evaluate an organization's cybersecurity readiness and ability to mitigate risks.
+The CSF Tiers are helpful for organizations to be informed of what level of cybersecurity protection they currently have and the processes behind the protection.
+The Tiers can be used to inform an organization's Current and Target Profiles.
+There are four Tiers which describe an organization's cybersecurity risk preparedness.
+The four Tiers include: Partial (Tier 1), Risk Informed (Tier 2), Repeatable (Tier 3), and Adaptive (Tier 4).
+The Tiers provide guidance on how organizations can improve their cybersecurity practices by describing increasing levels of cybersecurity risk management.
+The Tiers can also be used to inform all people in an organization of the chosen level of cybersecurity practices, so employees are aware of the organization's security goals.
+Although the Tiers provide organizations with an overall evaluation of their cybersecurity preparedness, the Tiers should be used as a complement and not replace the Organizational Profiles.

 Updates

-In 2021 NIST released Security Measures for "EO-Critical Software" Use Under Executive Order (EO) 14028 to outline security measures intended to better protect the use of deployed EO-critical software in agencies’ operational environments.
+In 2021 NIST released Security Measures for "EO-Critical Software" Use Under Executive Order (EO) 14028 to outline security measures intended to better protect the use of deployed EO-critical software in agencies' operational environments.

 Journey to CSF 2.0

 The NIST Cybersecurity Framework is meant to be a living document, meaning it will be updated and improved over time to keep up with changes in technology and cybersecurity threats, as well as to integrate best-practices and lessons learned.
 Since releasing version 1.1 in 2018, stakeholders have provided feedback that the CSF needed to be updated.
-In February 2022, NIST released a request for information on ways to improve the CSF, and released a subsequent concept paper in January of 2023 with proposed changes.
+In February 2022, NIST released a request for information on ways to improve the CSF, and released a subsequent concept paper in January 2023 with proposed changes.
 Most recently, NIST released its Discussion Draft: The NIST Cybersecurity Framework 2.0 Core with Implementation Examples and has requested public comments be submitted by November 4, 2023.